Talk to us

 The client had been quoted a time frame of 3 months for foundation installation but required a quicker option.

-The foundations needed to be able to support the weight of six-storey precast concrete apartment buildings
+The foundations needed to be able to support the weight of six-storey precast concrete 87-apartment buildings.

 The design had to achieve high design loads – both compression and tension.

-The ground conditions were very soft silty clay.
+The ground conditions were very soft clay, sand, and peat.

 The project had to be cost effective or it would not be economical to proceed.